 This eyeliner is supposed to be blendable for UP TO TEN SECONDS after application and once it dries, it's waterproof and not going to move.
 Does it do as advertised?
 YES!
 For those that don't know, eyeliner that is waterproof or made to last for long periods of time (e.g. 24/7 Glide-On Eye Pencils by Urban Decay) aren't made to be smudged or blended out.
 When you do try to blend them out, it has to be done very quickly.
 This eyeliner provides plenty of time to smudge or blend and does it effortlessly.
 Also when it dries, it will last.

 And that's everything from the IPSY Glam Bag for August.
-I've listed any codes for any brands shown at the bottom and if you're interested in getting a subscription to IPSY, you can sign up at ipsy.com.
-See you soon.
+If you're interested in getting a subscription to IPSY, you can sign up at www.ipsy.com.